Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test9_clue_analysis(gemini).md

 ⚠️ Concerns:
 - Minor thematic overlap observed

-### Misinformed Clues: 3/5
+### Misinformed Clues: 2/5
-**Good - Meets requirements**
+**Fair - Below expectations**

-The first misinformed clue, 'A place where creativity thrives,' has some connection to 'country' (e.g., national art/literature) but could also vaguely suggest 'language.'
-However, the second misinformed clue, 'A form of entertainment,' is too generic and doesn't effectively create productive ambiguity towards a specific incorrect choice, nor does it strongly relate to 'country' in a misleading way.
-It's too broad to be effectively confusing within the given choices.
+The clues are too vague and generic.
+While they have a very loose connection to 'country', they don't effectively suggest alternative *wrong* answers or create productive confusion.
+They are more general positive statements that could apply to many things rather than subtly misleading towards 'tool' or 'language'.

 ✅ Strengths:
 - Attempt to create ambiguity